boldingd/EclipsePhaseContent/Locus.md

 > **rategorytheory**: So how is this not just a weird extropian coop?
 >
 > **anarcat**: It depends a little bit on how you look at it.
 > But, speaking as an Extropian, they regard Locus as an unowned "commons," whereas we definitely own our habs.
-And they reject private property; they think your personal property is only yours as long as you're using it.
+> And they reject private property; on Locus, your personal property is only yours as long as you're using it.
 >
 > **rategorytheory**: So OSI's module would stop being theirs if they left for long enough?
 > What's yours is mine, huh?
 >
 > **anarcat**: *In theory*, potentially.
-> In practice, *probably* not, both because OSI never signed up to their economic system — they didn't join the Locus Federation — and because in practice you've got to be ready to hack your way past someone's security and deal with how they respond.
+> In practice, *probably* not, both because OSI never signed up to their economic system — they didn't join the Locus Federation — and because in practice, in order to "reclaim" someone's abandoned personal property you've got to be ready to hack your way past their security and deal with how they respond.
 >
 > And actually, your rep matters here, too, because whether someone would actually try to repossess your stuff or not depends on your (and their) social-credit scores.
 >